-The seat length should be adjusted according to your leg length.
+The seat length should be adjusted according to your thigh length in relation to knee supports.
 First, remove the seat cushion and the black, plastic seat shells by pulling apart the velcro connections.
 Then, loosen the two nuts underneath the seat, see figure 3.4.2.
 Use a 10 mm wrench.
 Nuts must be completely screwed off and bolts removed.
-The whole seat will be free to move to any of the different adjustment holes.
+The whole seat will be free to move to any of the ten different adjustment holes.
 When the seat is in its desired position, push the bolts back in the track and tighten the nuts well.
 Put the plastic seat shells and seat cushion back in place and pump your cushion again if needed, see chapter 3.4.1.6.